xhcarina/HackPrinceton25-Spring-Bundle/README.md

-# Some part are on the master branch the rest are on backup branch.
+# Some parts are on the master branch.
+The rest are on backup branch.
 Check: https://github.com/EricChang9/HP25-Bundle/tree/backup

 # HP25-Bundle: Decentralized Microlending Platform